zksdkjs/zk-landing/docs/vision.md

 ## Unifying Zero Knowledge Development

-zkSDK aims to revolutionize how developers interact with zero-knowledge technologies by providing a unified, intuitive SDK for all ZK-related development.
+zkSDK is an open-source initiative that aims to revolutionize how developers interact with zero-knowledge technologies by providing a unified, intuitive SDK for all ZK-related development.

 ## Our Vision